 Quick refers to the defender speed while closing down the attacker with the ball.
-This should be done at full speed sprint and note that it is often best to close down the ball when the ball is in flight.
+Closing down the attacker should be done at full speed sprint and note that it is often best to close down the ball when the ball is in flight.

-Slow refers to the defenders ability to change of speed and direction required to start moving in the same direction of the attacker.
+Slow refers to the defender's ability to change speed and direction required to start moving in the same path of the attacker.

-Sideways refers to the body positioning often used when defending.
-The defender should turn their body in a 45 degree angle to create the largest amount of defensive area.
+Sideways relates to the body positioning often used when defending.
+The defender should turn their body at a 45-degree angle to create the largest amount of defensive area.
 If the defender was to face forward, the attacker could then go around or between the defender’s legs.
 If the defender turns perpendicular to the attacker, the attacker could easily attack the backside of the defender and have the advantage.
-However, if the defender positions their body in a 45 degree angle, they will have covered the largest area of space while giving the defender an advantage to channel the attacker.
+However, if the defender positions their body at a 45-degree angle, they will have covered the largest area of space while giving the defender an advantage to channel the attacker.

-Defenders should often be reminded that they should “do their work” during the flight of the ball.
+Remind defenders that they should “do their work” during the flight of the ball.
 So this means defenders should close down the player as the ball is in flight.
-Tight pressure causes the attacker to look down, where lose pressure allows the attacker to lift their head and have a better vision of defenders, space and possibilities.
+Tight pressure causes the attacker to look down, where lose pressure allows the attacker to lift their head and have a better vision of defenders, space, and possibilities.

 Another important aspect of defending is knowing when to tackle.
-The defender should be patient and look for the following queues to predict the right time to tackle.
+The defender should be patient and look for queues to predict the right time to tackle.